xggyh/opencv2-api-for-face-detection/README.md

 #### Pretrained weight<br>
 We provide Resnet50 and Mobilenet0.25 as backbone network to train model.
 * For Resnet50 pretrained model is offered by torch model
-* For Mobilenet0.25 pretrained model is offered by this [repository](https://github.com/biubug6/Pytorch_Retinaface), they trained the Mobilenet0.25 model on imagenet dataset and get 46.58% in top 1. <br>
+* For Mobilenet0.25 pretrained model is offered by this [repository](https://github.com/biubug6/Pytorch_Retinaface), they trained the Mobilenet0.25 model on imagenet dataset and get 46.58% in top 1.
 Mobilenet0.25 pretrained weight link: [Google Drive](https://drive.google.com/file/d/1bilHHmGKfuqjQ3V7loqLRGgpAP8KHIKV/view?usp=sharing) and after downloading the model could be put as follows:
 ```linux
   ./weights/
       mobilenetV1X0.25_pretrain.tar